pcorey/pcorey.github.io/_posts/2015-01-19-the-dangers-of-debouncing-meteor-subscriptions.markdown

 layout: post
 title:  "The Dangers of Debouncing Meteor Subscriptions"
 titleParts: ["The Dangers", "of Debouncing", "Meteor Subscriptions"]
-description: "Debouncing Meteor subscriptions can lead to subtle bugs.
+excerpt: "Debouncing Meteor subscriptions can lead to subtle bugs.
 Let's explore those bugs and find out how to prevent them in your application."
 author: "Pete Corey"
 date:   2015-01-19
 tags: ["Javascript", "Meteor"]